This guide mainly applies to the UK, where I am based, but surely it can be useful for people living in other areas as well.

 A note on prices and a warning

 I have not mentioned prices too much along the post.
 They did play an important role in my decision process.
 But prices will affect perspective buyers differently, depending on several reasons, so I did not think it was necessary to discuss them in any detail.
 Obviously, the models I have mentioned above are all quite expensive (especially those with electric assistance), and the current weaker GBP does not help, but prices do vary a bit, and also depends very much on the type of accessories you decide to add.
 There are, however, more and more opportunities to buy both ex-demo and secondhand ones (as usual Ebay and Gumtree are the best sources), so clearly the market is moving in the right direction.
 You’ll also see some very cheap new ones around, even with electric assistance.
 I was quite tempted by some of them at the very beginning, before getting more info.
 Do spent time on some research if you intend to buy the cheap ones, as people have shared some bad experience.
-And well, personally I had never spent more than about 100 GBP on a bicycle (much less in Italy, where I still use a bicycle that my dad bought for him probably 50 years ago…), and never regretted it, but things are different for an electric cargo bike…
+And well, personally I had never spent more than about 100 GBP on a bicycle (much less in Italy, where I still use a bicycle that my dad bought for himself probably 50 years ago…), and never regretted it, but things are different for an electric cargo bike…

 And finally some questions for you